-For purposes of ESSTA, safe/sick time means time that is provided by an employer to an employee that can be used for the purposes described in section 20-914 of the New York City Administrative Code, whether or not compensation for that time is required pursuant to such chapter.
-Section 20-914 provides that an employee is entitled to use safe/sick time for an absence from work due to, among other things, an employee's need for medical diagnosis, care or treatment of a mental or physical illness, injury or health condition or need for preventive medical care.
-With limited exceptions, an employer must provide an employee up to 40 or 56 hours of safe/sick time each calendar year.
-However, ESSTA does not explicitly require the provision of 20 additional hours of paid prenatal leave.
-The proposed rule amendments incorporate the paid prenatal leave requirements into the current compliance framework for safe/sick time.
+With limited exceptions, ESSTA requires employers to provide each employee up to 40 or 56 hours of accrued safe/sick time each calendar year.
+ESSTA defines "safe/sick time" as time that is provided by an employer to an employee that can be used for the purposes described in section 20-914 of the New York City Administrative Code, whether or not compensation for that time is required pursuant to Chapter 8 of Title 20 of the New York City Administrative Code.
+Section 20-914 provides that an employee is entitled to use safe/sick time for an absence from work due to, among other things, an employee's need for preventive medical care or for medical diagnosis, care or treatment of a mental or physical illness, injury or health condition.
+Section 196-b of the Labor Law similarly requires that employees may use for, among other things, preventive care or the diagnosis, care, or treatment of their mental or physical illness, injury or health condition.